wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 }
 ```
 ### Input:
-fabbbccbbbaadz
+ppasaippuakivikauppiaska

 ### Output:
-The Longest Palindromic Substring is: abbbccbbba
+The Longest Palindromic Substring is: saippuakivikauppias

+_ `saippuakivikauppias` is the longest known palindromic word (19 letters)_

 ### Time complexity
 $O(N ^ 3)$

-In the brute force approach, three nested loops are used to find the longest palindromic substring, so the time complexity will be $O(N ^ 3)$.
+Since, three nested loops are used here so the time complexity of finding longest palindromic substring will be $O(N ^ 3)$.

 ### Space complexity
 O(1)

 No extra space is needed in this approach, so the space complexity will be O(1).

 ## Manacher's Algorithm

 `Manacher's Algorithm` is way faster than the brute force approach to find the longest substring, because it uses the precomputed data.
 Hence, making the algorithm run in linear time.